-For many businesses who have a small budget, it’s difficult to try to do both.
+For many businesses that have a small budget, it’s difficult to try to do both.
 They both cost money, and if your budget is only a few hundred pounds, the chances are that trying to split means that the impact that one of the other has is reduced significantly.

 In a perfect world, it would be best to have the budget for both.
 But if you haven’t, I’ve drawn up a simple list of things you need to consider before spending your hard earned cash.

 SEO: The advantages of SEO strategy

 First of all, you need to understand what SEO is.
 SEO, or Search Engine Optimisation (also known as online marketing or digital marketing) is a strategy to improve the organic rankings of your website on the SERPs (Search Engine Results Pages).

 So what does this mean?
 Well, if you sell blue widgets and someone goes to Google or Bing and types in “blue widgets”, it’s the position of your website in the rankings.

 The goal of good SEO is to get your keywords ranking at the top of the SERPs.
 Why?

 - The top three rankings on Google take over 75% of all of the clicks

 - 90% of all clicks for a search term come from the first page of the search results

 There’s plenty more statistics I could throw at you, but these two should be sufficient to explain why getting ranked and ranked well can have a massive effect on your business.